pirey/pirey.github.io/content/blog/github-pages-domain-takeover/index.md

 Right after that, before I had the chance to finish the setup for the new repository, I went away to check on my website and I was humiliated with what I saw.

-Behold: a relatively ugly gambling website targeted for people with poor judgement!
+Behold: a poorly crafted gambling website targeted for people with poor judgement!

 ![silly](./shady-gambling-website.jpeg)